 A family owned & operated distillery that started from scratch.
-We hand-built our copper pot still in-house by hand, & thus we know every aspect of how to use them inside & out.
-Resonating from our travels to the Caribbean islands, our spirits are all a blend of Caribbean style with an old school mix of copper pot open flame Appalaician style distillation.
-We distill our spirits in 300 gallon open flame copper pot still for two days.
+We built our copper pot stills in-house by hand.
+Resonating from our travels to the Caribbean islands, our spirits are all a blend of Caribbean flavor with an old school mix of Appalachian style.
+We distill our spirits in a 300 gallon open flame copper pot still for two days.
 We then give them a second round of distillation in a 50 gallon still until they are up to our top quality standards.
-Our spirits are hand crafted top shelf liquors, distilled in small batches closely tended to meet our dedication to high quality and amazing taste.
+Our spirits are hand crafted top shelf liquors, crafted in small batches closely tended to meet our high quality standards and amazing taste.